Genealogy software can help amateur genealogists trace and organize their ancestry.

 Hand-drawn family trees are so last century.
 For the modern genealogist, tech is where it's at.

-But first: If you're a beginner thinking about getting started with genealogy, bookmark this article, switch off your computer screen and run directly to your oldest living family member.
-Before worrying about the best genealogy software, you need to start interviewing — while audio or video recording, if possible.
+But first: If you're a beginner, just starting to think about genealogy, bookmark this article, switch off your computer screen and run directly to your oldest living family member.
+Before worrying about the best genealogy software, you need to start interviewing — with an audio or video recording, if possible.

-"We need to interview all of our oldest generation ancestors before it's too late," said CeCe Moore, an independent genetic genealogist in San Diego, Calif.
+"We need to interview all of our oldest-generation ancestors before it's too late," said CeCe Moore, an independent genetic genealogist in San Diego, California.

-Once you've got your relatives' memories locked up, you'll need a way to organize the names and dates they've shared.
+Once you've got your relatives' memories recorded, you'll need a way to organize the names and dates they've shared.
 That's where technology comes in handy.

 "For beginners, you really need something that walks you through it and has an easy-to-use interface," Moore told Live Science.

-Moore recommends starting online, with a site such as ancestry.com, which allows you to search some free records even without a subscription.
-To bring your genealogy research to your desktop, she recommends looking for a program that is simple and flexible.
+Moore recommends starting online, with a site such as Ancestry.com, which allows you to search some records for free, even without a subscription.
+To bring your genealogy research to your desktop, she recommends looking for a program that is simple — but also flexible.
 For example, some programs automatically assume that if two people have a child together, they're married.
-Obviously, that's not the case, so you'll want to be sure your program allows for multiple family structures.
+Obviously, that's not the case, so you may want to be sure your program allows for multiple family structures.

 "There is starting to be more recognition that there are different types of families," Moore said.

 Most programs have enough features to grow with you, she said.
-The more advanced genealogist will want something with sophisticated search query possibilities (to look up everyone born in a certain place in a certain year, for example).
-The ability to sync your tree with an online site can be a huge boon, too, as it connects you to other people, including distant cousins who may have been investigating your ancestors, too.
+The more advanced genealogist will want something with sophisticated search-query possibilities (to look up everyone born in a certain place in a certain year, for example).
+The ability to sync your tree with an online site can be a huge boon, too, because it connects you to other people, including distant cousins who may have also been investigating your shared ancestors.

 "So many of us are writing blogs now where we're writing about our ancestors.
-We call it 'cousin-bait,'" Moore said.
+We call it 'cousin bait,'" Moore said.
 Even if you decide not to delve too deeply into your family tree, information you post online can help others.
-For example, someone once found a handwritten family tree in the bottom of a trunk that had the maiden name of an ancestor Moore and others had been researching for decades, without progress.
-The new name opened up all sorts of new knowledge.
+For example, someone once found a handwritten family tree in the bottom of a trunk that had the maiden name of an ancestor Moore and others had been researching for decades, without making any progress.
+Once they found that handwritten tree, however, the new maiden name opened up the door to all sorts of new knowledge.

 "It was like a total genealogy happy dance for so many genealogists," Moore said.

-If you'd like to join the happy dance and think software might help, Live Science's sister site Top Ten Reviews has genealogy software rankings to help you choose.
+If you'd like to join the search for family members and think software might help, Live Science's sister site Top Ten Reviews has genealogy software rankings to help you choose.
 Here are their top three picks.